VSCode

 Using the VSCode installed on the CSF

 Note that is NOT the recommended method.
 It is better to install VSCode on your PC/laptop and use the “SSH Connection” module to allow it to login to the CSF (see above.)
+The version installed on the CSF will be removed in future.

 To use the VSCode installed on the CSF, you will need to connect to the CSF with X11 functionality enabled.
 If you have logged in using MobaXterm on Windows this will have been done automatically for you – proceed with the instructions below.
 If on MacOS-X or Linux, check you have logged in correctly.